nachocaru/xaprb.com/content/blog/2006-03-20-thoughts-on-reiserfs.md

 title: Thoughts on ReiserFS
 date: "2006-03-20"
 permalink: /2006/03/20/thoughts-on-reiserfs/
-description:
-  - Discussion of the aspects of ReiserFS version 4 that interest me most.
 ---
 I recently watched a [video of Hans Reiser's presentation on ReiserFS][1], a journalling filesystem.
 It piqued my curiosity, so I visited the [ReiserFS website][2] to read more about the filesystem.
 I ended up un-learning some things I thought I knew, and had some thoughts to share on ReiserFS in general.